 I’ve also used videos by Ronnie, who calls her EngVid channel “EnglishLessons4U.”
 She has some good videos with job interview tips and the questions you may need to answer in an interview, and she also discusses more controversial topics like sex, drugs and swearing.

 Finally, I also have used videos by other EngVid teachers including Alex, who focuses more on grammar and the structure of English, and Jade, who talks about a variety of topics, but from a British perspective.

 Yes, FluentU has its own YouTube channel that English students can use to learn the language!

-If you want to get the most out of your YouTube experience, you should definitely check out FluentU.
-On YouTube, we have original English language lessons which teach you key topics on vocabulary and grammar—plenty for beginners and intermediate students to learn.
+From the same makers of the FluentU program, the YouTube channel has original English language lessons that teach you key topics on vocabulary and grammar—plenty for beginners and intermediate students to learn.

 If you guessed that our first channel was an abbreviation of “English videos,” then you can probably figure out that this is an abbreviation of “British English.”
 And that’s exactly what this channel is all about.